Compiler options in the Kotlin Gradle plugin

 types for JS and common targets, respectively.

-It is also possible to configure all of the Kotlin compilation tasks in the project:
+It is also possible to configure all the Kotlin compilation tasks in the project:

 All compiler options

-Here is a complete list of options for Gradle tasks:
+Here is a complete list of options for the Gradle compiler:

 Common attributes